Now why not try Aesops Fables Teaching Theme with your kids?

 5. Make a supper menu for both the mice.
 Don't forget to decorate it appropriately!

 6. Compare town and country art and artists.
 Look at the Hay Wain by Constable or Lowery's Mattchstick men paintings.

 7. Create a travel brochure for the home town of the children.
 Make sure they include why people should want to come and visit their town.
 What exciting things are there to do there.?
 Draw pictures to entice people and show them what it looks like.
 Include things like 'Come to ________ to see the________.
 Think of things that children do there that you can't do anywhere else

-Things to discuss with the children either before you read the story or afterwards.
+Things to discuss with the children after you read the story.